Update June 16, 2016: The

 Many people are aware that turtles and other reptiles can carry Salmonella bacteria, but not many know that amphibians can carry it, too.
-The U.S. Centers for Disease Control and Prevention (CDC) have reported a number of outbreaks of Salmonella infection associated with handling reptiles and amphibians or their habitats.
+The U.S. Centers for Disease Control and Prevention (CDC) has reported a number of outbreaks of Salmonella infection associated with handling reptiles and amphibians or their habitats.
 Reported outbreaks include:

 This doesn't mean amphibian and reptile owners should get rid of their pets.
 What it does mean is that amphibian and reptile handlers and owners should take precautions to protect themselves and their families.
 Simple, common sense measures can significantly reduce your risk of amphibian- or reptile-associated Salmonella infection, including: